 One of the first core features I worked on for the engine was C++ Reflection.
 All reflected class/struct/enums and their members are registered in one file.
 In runtime, we can obtain types using strings, construct instances using types, and visit any reflected objects.
 For serialization, we chose to use YAML, as YAML was much more readable and plays better with version control.
 I wrote a custom subset of YAML (as we didn’t need all the features), as well as a binary serializer.

 One of the achievements I made for the engine/editor was a custom Material Editor.
 I worked on both the frontend in the editor, as well as the backend in the compilation of the shader graph.
+I also helped integrating it in the graphics pipeline.
 As an example, here is a sparkle material I made for a particle system VFX.
+Here is an article I wrote about it.

 I also built the particle system system for the engine/editor, where I used Unity’s Particle System components as reference.
 I also integrated it into the rendering pipeline: buffering the data for instancing, as well as writing the vertex shader for billboarding.